shaun-cameron/nba-data-analysis-project/README.md

 6. **2019-20_nba_team-payroll.csv:** sourced from [hoopshype.com](https://hoopshype.com/salaries/)

-The description of the variables in each dataset is located in **data/variable-description.txt**
+The description of the variables in each dataset is located in **data/raw/variable-description-raw.txt**\
+for the raw data files, & **data/processed/variable-description-processed.txt** for the processed data files.